 Ordination/Certification by a religious body (e.g., Association of Professional Chaplains)

 This is a full-time position and includes a competitive salary, health benefits, and full participation in the Church Pension Fund if you qualify.

 How to Apply:

-Interested candidates should submit cover letter, resume, and references, addressed to Josh Stern, Head of School.
-Please send materials electronically, in PDF format to Lisa Rappaport, Assistant to the Head of School: firstname.lastname@example.org.
+Interested candidates should submit a cover letter, resume, and references, addressed to Josh Stern, Head of School.
+Please send materials electronically, in PDF format by Friday, March 20 to Ryan Louie, Assistant to the Head of School: firstname.lastname@example.org.

 We fully and actively support equal opportunity for all people, regardless of race, color, religion, national origin, disability, gender identity, or sexual orientation.